openshift/microshift/CONTRIBUTING.md

 image](https://app.vagrantup.com/fedora/boxes/34-cloud-base), however you can substitute any vagrant image of your choice.

-First, navigate to the Microshift directory on your host system, or another designated directory where we will be storing the Vagrantfile.
+First, navigate to the MicroShift directory on your host system, or another designated directory where we will be storing the Vagrantfile.